-When we are injured, our body stops the bleeding by forming a clump of blood (a blood clot) that closes the wound.
+When we’re injured, our body stops the bleeding by forming a clump of blood (a blood clot) that closes the wound.
 The blood clot also prevents germs from getting into the wound.

 Sometimes blood clots form in the bloodstream even though there are no external injuries.
-If a blood vessel becomes blocked, dangerous complications like thrombosis or a stroke can occur.
+If a blood vessel is blocked by a blood clot, dangerous complications like thrombosis or a stroke can occur.
 That very rarely happens in healthy people.
-But certain illnesses and risk factors can increase the likelihood of blood clots forming and causing complications.
+But certain illnesses and risk factors increase the likelihood of blood clots forming and causing complications.
 Blood-thinning medications (anticoagulants) can reduce that risk.

 If you get injured and start to bleed, this is what happens:

 Your blood vessels become narrower.
 This reduces the flow of blood to the injured tissue, limiting the loss of blood.

 Blood platelets (thrombocytes) in the bloodstream attach to the damaged area of the blood vessel and clump together to reduce the bleeding.

 There are a total of 13 different clotting factors in human blood and tissues.
 Most of them are made in the liver.
 The liver needs vitamin K to make some of these clotting factors.
 Our bodies can't make vitamin K, so we need to get it from our diet.